hashicorp/terraform-provider-azurerm/website/docs/r/signalr_service.html.markdown

 * `ip_address` - The publicly accessible IP of the SignalR service.

-* `port` - The publicly accessible port of the SignalR service which is designed for browser/client use.
+* `public_port` - The publicly accessible port of the SignalR service which is designed for browser/client use.

 * `server_port` - The publicly accessible port of the SignalR service which is designed for customer server side use.